Graduate School of Arts and Sciences

 Biotechnology is a rapidly growing sector of the United States and global economies.
 Its products are increasingly important in diagnosis, prevention, and treatment of disease.
 Both Brandeis University's Master of Science (PSM: Professional Science Master's) Program, as well as our Dual MS/MBA program in Biotechnology, were developed to equip students with skills to enter and advance in this dynamic industry.

-The programs provide student-centered, interdisciplinary training in the biological sciences and business, drawing upon the world-class Life Science departments and International Business School at Brandeis University.
-The two-year PSM program and three-year MS/MBA integrate laboratory training through Research Project Labs with a summer internship in an industrial or academic setting.
+The programs provide student-centered, interdisciplinary training in the biological sciences and business, drawing upon the world-class Life Science departments and the Heller School for Social Policy and Management at Brandeis University.
+The Biotechnology programs integrate laboratory training through Research Project Labs with a summer internship in an industrial or academic setting.
 Skills are developed step-by-step, and reinforced in multiple elements of the curriculum.
 Professional development opportunities include seminars and meetings with experienced workers in biotechnology, pharmaceuticals, and medical research from the thriving Massachusetts life sciences community.

 The Biotechnology programs combine the teaching of current concepts in biology and business with training in professional skills and ethics.
 These elements are the foundations of careers in the biotechnology and pharmaceutical industries.
 The biology segment emphasizes hands-on learning in project laboratories and internships.
 Business courses foster team approaches to problem solving.
 Skills seminars focus on writing, on analyzing and presenting data, and on oral communication.
 Students are individually advised and mentored, and counseled on their career goals and opportunities.
 The PSM program includes two years of in-residence courses at Brandeis University and a summer internship, while the Dual MS/MBA includes three years of courses.